National Museum of Natural History, France: 17th–18th century

-The museum's seal, designed in 1793, illustrates the three realms of Nature, Collective work, and the French Revolution.
+The MNHN's seal, designed in 1793, illustrates the three realms of Nature, Collective work, and the French Revolution.

-The museum was formally established on June 10, 1793, by the French Convention, the government during the French Revolution, at the same time that it established the Louvre Museum.
+The MNHN was formally established on June 10, 1793, by the French Convention, the government during the French Revolution, at the same time that it established the Louvre Museum.
 But its origins went back much further, to the Royal Garden of Medicinal Plants, which was created by King Louis XIII in 1635, and was directed and run by the royal physicians.
 A royal proclamation of the boy-king Louis XV on 31 March 1718, removed the purely medical function.
 Besides growing and studying plants useful for health, the royal garden offered public lectures on botany, chemistry, and comparative anatomy.
 In 1729, the chateau in the garden was enlarged with an upper floor, and transformed into the cabinet of natural history, designed for the royal collections of zoology and mineralogy.
 A series of greenhouses were constructed on the west side of the garden, to study the plants and animals collected by French explorers for their for medical and commercial uses.

 From 1739 until 1788, the garden was under the direction of Georges-Louis Leclerc, Comte de Buffon, one of the leading naturalists of the Enlightenment.
 Though he did not go on scientific expeditions himself, he wrote a monumental and influential work, "Natural History", in thirty-six volumes, published between 1749 and 1788.
 In his books, he challenged the traditional religious ideas that nature had not changed since the creation; he suggested that the earth was seventy-five thousand years old, divided into seven periods, with man arriving in the most recent.
 He also helped fund much research, through the iron foundry which he owned and directed.
 His statue is prominently placed in front of the Gallery of Evolution.